kaique-ryan-santos-chagas/face-emotions-detection/README.md

 python drive.py
 ```

-* Remember you need a App Password in your Google Account to send report e-mails.
+* Remember you need a App Password in your Google Account to send report e-mails with Python.